ginstrom/paladin-novel/manuscript/chapter-17.md

 The settlement's eastern wall shuddered under the impact of grappling hooks and ladders.
 Defenders rushed to meet the assault, but the enemy had momentum now.

-Gond felt divine power surge through him, hot and urgent.
-His sword blazed with silver light as he vaulted over the palisade.
+The warmth in Gond's chest suddenly blazed like a forge fire, power coursing through his muscles until they hummed with divine strength.
+His sword erupted in silver light as he vaulted over the palisade.

 "For freedom!" he roared.

 The cry was taken up by every throat in the settlement.
 Thorek's warhammer sang through the air, crushing skulls and shattering shields.
 Elena's blade danced like quicksilver, finding gaps in armor with surgical precision.

 But it was Gond who turned the tide.
 Divine power flowed through him like molten gold, enhancing his speed, his strength, his awareness.
-He moved through the enemy ranks like a force of nature, his blazing sword cutting down anyone who stood against him.
+He moved through the enemy ranks with fluid grace, his blazing sword cutting down anyone who stood against him.
+Each strike flowed into the next, his feet finding perfect footing on treacherous ground while his blade danced between opponents.

 A crossbow bolt took him in the shoulder, spinning him around.
 Another grazed his thigh.
 But the wounds closed almost as quickly as they opened, divine healing knitting flesh and bone.